andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/sync-table-view-data-nsfetchedresultscontroller-swift.md

 }
 </pre>

-For this one, we&#8217;re only implementing code for Insert and Delete.
+For this one, we're only implementing code for Insert and Delete.
 The necessary information to insert a section or remove a section (ie, the `sectionIndex`) comes as a parameter to the method.

-We utilize an `NSIndexSet` to wrap up the section that needs to be inserted or deleted and pass it to the table view&#8217;s `insertSections()` and `deleteSections()` methods, respectively.
+We utilize an `NSIndexSet` to wrap up the section that needs to be inserted or deleted and pass it to the table view's `insertSections()` and `deleteSections()` methods, respectively.

 <a name="related" class="jump-target"></a>